-Assuming a public offering price of \$5.50 per share (the midpoint of the price range on the cover page of this prospectus), we estimate that the net proceeds to us from the sale of our ordinary shares in this offering will be approximately \$37,000,000 (or \$42,550,000 if the underwriters' over-allotment option is exercised in full) after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the assumed public offering price will increase (decrease) the net proceeds to us from this offering by approximately \$6,727,272 (or \$7,736,363 if the underwriters' over-allotment option is exercised in full), assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Similarly, each increase (decrease) of 100,000 ordinary shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$508,750, assuming the assumed public offering estimated underwriting discounts and commissions and estimated offering euclidences (by us would increase (decrease) the net proceeds to us from this offering by approximately \$508,750, assuming the assumed public offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Assuming a public offering price of \$5.50 per share (the midpoint of the price range on the cover page of this prospectus), we estimate that the net proceeds to us from the sale of our ordinary shares in this offering will be approximately \$16,650,000 (or \$19,147,500 if the underwriters' over-allotment option is exercised in full) after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed public offering price will increase (decrease) the net proceeds to us from this offering by approximately \$3,027,273 (or \$3,481,364 if the underwriters' over-allotment option is exercised in full), assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, each increase (decrease) of 100,000 ordinary shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$508,750, assuming the assumed public offering estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering price remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.

-We plan to use approximately \$25.1 million of the net proceeds from this offering for strategic acquisitions to cover the cash portion of the acquisition costs for the IPO Acquisitions and the remainder of the net proceeds to ensure sufficient working capital for the acquisitions, development costs of our Edtech platform, working capital, and for general corporate purposes.
+We plan to use approximately \$7.6 million of the net proceeds from this offering for strategic acquisitions to cover the cash portion of the acquisition costs for the IPO Acquisitions and the remainder of the net proceeds to ensure sufficient working capital for the acquisitions, development costs of our Edtech platform, working capital, and for general corporate purposes.
 We do not currently plan to use any of the net proceeds from this offering for additional acquisitions.

-The \$25.1 million of net proceeds utilized for the cash portion of the Acquisition Costs is made up of the following:
+The \$7.6 million of net proceeds utilized for the cash portion of the Acquisition Costs is made up of the following:

-- (i) University of Antelope Valley \$24.00 million; - (ii) Property Investors Network \$0.45 million; - (iii) E-Square \$0.67 million.
+- (i) University of Antelope Valley \$6.50 million; - (ii) Property Investors Network \$0.45 million; - (iii) E-Square \$0.67 million.